fhui28/COQUE/README.md

 If you find something that looks like a bug/issue, please use Github issues and post it up there.
 As much as possible, please include in the issue:

 1. A description of the bug/issue;
 2. Paste-able code along with some comments that reproduces the problem e.g., using the [reprex](https://cran.r-project.org/web/packages/reprex/index.html) package.
-If you also have an idea of how to fix the problem (Francis tends to make a lot of mistakes in my code, so some may be easy amendments!), then that is also much appreciated.
+If you also have an idea of how to fix the problem, then that is also much appreciated.
 3. Required data files etc...

 Alternatively, please contact the corresponding author at [francis.hui\@anu.edu.au](mailto:francis.hui@anu.edu.au)